 Just like Peter, we also find ourselves asking the same question, “what will be there for us after we give up everything here on earth for the sake of Jesus Christ?”
 Our human minds and hearts always lie to us that we only need material things as rewards.

-Therefore, let’s heed to Jesus call to deny the earthly wealth, pleasures, pride and exaltations and embrace humility, love and service to others for in heaven, we will be rewarded a hundred-fold and inherit eternal life.
+Therefore, let’s heed Jesus’s call to deny the earthly wealth, pleasures, pride and exaltations and embrace humility, love and service to others for in heaven, we will be rewarded a hundred-fold and inherit eternal life.

 Prayer: Lord Jesus Christ, We love You and serve You will all our hearts.
-He asks You to continue giving us Your graces, mercies and strength to continue serving you will the little that You have given us.
+We ask You to continue giving us Your graces, mercies, and strength to continue serving You will the little that You have given us.
 Let not the earthly wealth drive us away from You but help us to draw more people towards You.
 Amen.